In today’s blog, we discuss data science. In particular, the big data part of data science.

 - In conclusion, big data analytics is being used everywhere.

-Therefore, the availability of big data in the industry, with the low-cost commodity hardware, and therefore, new information management, together with, the analytic software, has produced a unique moment in the history of data analysis.
+Therefore, the availability of big data in the industry, with the low-cost commodity hardware, and therefore, new information management, together with, analytic software, has produced a unique moment in the history of data analysis.

 In short, the age of big data is here, and these are truly revolutionary times.